About Us

 Our Founding story

-Our founder, Georgia Bondy, began Well Adapt after personally experiencing the lack of resources for physical exercise and mental health that worked for them as a disabled person.
+Our founder, Georgia Bondy, began Well Adapt after personally experiencing the lack of resources for health, care and wellbeing that worked for them as a disabled person.

 ‘For years before and after I was diagnosed with Multiple Sclerosis and Ehlers Danlos Syndrome, I had worsening physical and mental health that contributed to each other in horrible cycles.
 I was offered NHS talking therapies but with poor mobility and crushing fatigue, I regularly failed to attend my appointments.
 Doctors told me that physical exercise would help but couldn’t tell me how to do it without causing debilitating flare-ups.